 Give the gift of life – become an organ and tissue donor.
 There are 100,000 people waiting for an organ transplant in the U.S. today.
 Many of them will not survive the wait.
 One individual donor can provide organs, bone and tissue for nearly 50 people in need.
 Visit organdonor.gov, donatelife.net or thenationalnetworkoforgandonors.org to find out what you can do.

-You can also sign up to be a bone marrow donor.
-Bone marrow contains blood-forming stem cells that can regenerate the blood or immune system of someone who is receiving a bone marrow transplant for cancer and other illnesses.
-Sign up today at www.marrow.org.
+You can also sign up to be a bone marrow donor with Sharing America’s Marrow (SAM)!
+Bone marrow contains blood-forming stem cells that can regenerate the blood or immune system of someone with a life-threatening disease or disorder.
+You can contact SAM by clicking here.